nyu-wireless/mmwRobotNav/README.md

   <em>Fig. 2: A demonstration of the LOS, Higher-order NLOS, and Higherorder NLOS.</em>
 </p>

+Multi-class link classification: Instead of simply classifying the link as LOS or NLOS, we differentiate between four states: LOS, NLOS from a single interaction, higherorder NLOS and outage.
+We show that for target localization application, both LOS and first-order NLOS paths have angles of arrival that strongly correlate with good navigation directions.

+The reason we are interested in this problem is that the angle of arrival of LOS and first-order NLOS path have strong correlation with the optimal direction for navigation.
+Hence, if can reliably detect the link state and estimate the angle of arrival of the strongest path, we can build a navigation system that simply follows the estimated strongest path angle of arrival.

 ## Indoor MmWave Robotic Data Sets
 We provide the first complete 5G wireless localization